arviiyer/CTI-Framework/README.md

 - [x] Plan and design the CTI Framework.
 - [ ] Open-source threat feeds ingested into MISP.
-- [ ] Real-time threat monitoring enabled in Splunk.
+- [ ] Real-time threat monitoring enabled in Wazuh.
 - [ ] Automated alerts in TheHive configured.
 - [ ] MITRE ATT&CK navigator used for mapping TTPs.